artur-ciocanu/launch.en/help/extension-reference/web/video-tracking-youtube-extension/overview.md

 * **Send beacon:** Send the Adobe Analytics beacon as a custom link tracking call, and provide a ”Link Name” value.
 * **Clear variables:** Clear the Adobe Analytics variables.

-## Example tags rule for ”Video Start”
+## Example tag rule for ”Video Start”

 The following video extension objects are to be included.